When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-There are two main components to an electric scooter – the motor and battery.
-The range (time / distance travelled on a single charge) is determined by the amount of power the motor produces and the energy capacity of the battery.
+There are two main components to an electric scooter – the motor and the battery.
+The range (time/distance travelled on a single charge) is determined by the amount of power the motor produces and the energy capacity of the battery.
 Below I explain power output and battery capacity.

-Most electric scooter use a brushless motor either in the front or rear wheel.
-Power output is measured in watts (w) – 750w is equals one horsepower.
-Most of the e-scooter currently available produce in the region of 250w – 1000w.
+Most electric scooters use a brushless motor either in the front or rear wheel.
+Power output is measured in watts (w) – 750w equals one horsepower.
+Most of the e-scooters that are currently available produce in the region of 250w – 1000w.

 The power output is determined by the voltage (v) and current (A).
 A 36v motor with a 15A controller will produce 540W peak power (36v x 15A).

-I weigh just over 100kg and I’ve tested several 350w e-scooter and they usually slow to a snails pace on even the slightest incline.
+I weigh just over 100kg and I’ve tested several 350w e-scooter and they usually slow to a snail’s pace on even the slightest incline.
 My teenage daughter can ride the same e-scooter effortlessly up an 8% gradient.
-If you’re on the heavier side, then I would suggest a scooter with a power output of at least 500w continuous.
-Obviously when the law comes out, this may be the upper power limit with a 15mph max speed.
+The best electric scooters for heavier riders should have a power output of at least 500w continuous.
+Obviously, when the law comes out, this may be the upper power limit with a 15mph max speed.

 Nearly all modern e-scooters use Li-ion (Lithium-Ion) batteries – these are typically 18650 cells arranged in series to generate the required voltage and energy capacity.